If you’re debating staying in Killorglin in Kerry, you’ve landed in the right place.

 A new addition to the growing restaurant scene in Killorglin, Kingdom 1795 opened its doors in May 2019 in a lovely building on the corner of Main Street and Market Street.

-The owners have crafted a beautifully designed restaurant and quality local / Irish ingredients are the foundation of Damien’s cooking.
+The owners have crafted a beautifully designed restaurant and quality local and Irish ingredients are the foundation of Damien’s cooking.

 Their lunch dish of buttermilk fried chicken on a blaa, with smoked tomato, Coolea cheese and harissa mayo is amazing value for money!

 A restaurant in a church?
 Why Not!
-And just to make things even more interesting, the award-winning Sol y Sombra Tapas Bar & Restaurant brings a flavour of Spain to sunny southwest Ireland.
+And just to make things even more interesting, the award-winning 10 Bridge Street (formerly known as Sol y Sombra) brings a flavour of Spain to sunny southwest Ireland.

 Located inside the historic Old St James’ Church of Ireland (dating from 1816) on Bridge Street, you can mix and match tasty tapas classics such as fried calamari and empanadillas alongside fine wines from around the world.